Many retailers could turn their operations into higher profits, if they do a better job of utilizing their customers’ data according to a study.

 That includes adequately learning insights by better engaging their employees who deal with customers on a regular basis.

 “Leading retailers encourage measurement of the right data, invest in the skills to gain insights from that data, and use those insights effectively to frame future actions,” says Joel Alden, an A.T.
-Kearney partner.
-He’s also co-author of the 2013 study, “Achieving Excellence in Retail Operations.”
+Kearney partner, regarding the 2013 study by his company (atkearney.com).

 — Leading retailers are much better than others at collecting data, measuring activities, acting on their insights, and measuring again to see the results.

 — Retailers that most actively engaged their employees and customers were the most successful.

 — Retailers often weren’t managing the multichannel environment.